 What should I do if I would like to get a birth control prescription on campus?

 If you need a refill or to get a prescription, call the Center for Student Health and Well-Being at 704-894-2300, or email us at firstname.lastname@example.org.

 Where can I find more information about my health plan?

 Read more information about Academic Health Plans and Blue Cross/Blue Shield, as well as access to customer service contact information.

 I have participated and/or want to participate in counseling services at the Center for Student Health & Well-Being.
 What counseling services are now available?

 For students on campus or residing in North Carolina, you will have access to normal counseling services, although via teletherapy.

 For students studying remotely outside of North Carolina, regular counseling and teletherapy is not available because of state and international licensing laws/regulations.
-However, students can still participate in support groups and/or workshops offered by the center (see the Groups page for current group offerings).
+However, students can still participate in support groups and/or workshops offered by the center (current group offerings).
 Counselors are also still available for consultations and case management services, such as helping you connect with a local, in state or international therapist.

 If you have questions, concerns, or to set up a consultation or teletherapy appointment, please call our front desk at at 704-894-2300 during regular business hours (M-F 8:30 a.m.– 5 p.m.).
 Students can also schedule an initial appointment by emailing us at email@example.com with a completed and attached Weekly Availability Sheet (PDF).
 Messages and emails received after-hours will be returned the next business day.